 What are Solar Energy Storage Batteries Made of?

 A time-tested gold standard material used to make solar batteries is lithium-ion.
-Batteries having a lithium-ion chemical composition have been in use for decades in car batteries to the small cell keeping your wristwatch ticking.
+Lithium-ion batteries have been in use for decades in car batteries to the small cell keeping your wristwatch ticking.

 All reliable producers of home solar systems have a lithium-ion solar battery stocked in their shelf, from market leaders like Tesla and LG to smart start-ups.